Mechanism of Action

 - Strong

 Vitamin B6 contributes to the regulation of hormonal activity.
-It is involved in the conversion of tryptophan to serotonin and then to melatonin, the signal governing the sleep-wake cycle.
+It takes part in converting tryptophan into serotonin and then melatonin, the hormone that paces the sleep-wake cycle.

 Dosage & Forms

 Several forms of vitamin B6 are available for supplementation.
 Pyridoxine (pyridoxine hydrochloride) is the most common and least expensive form.
-It must be converted to pyridoxal-5-phosphate (P5P) by the liver before it can be used.
-Pyridoxamine, naturally present in animal-source foods, follows the same conversion pathway.
+Pyridoxamine, naturally present in animal-source foods, and pyridoxal-5-phosphate (P5P) complete the forms authorised for food supplements in the European Union.

 In the Singular Formula